yasnikoff/shuffler-server-go/README.md

 When you need to work on the Project, you run 'setup' command in the Project Root, and Shuffler copies all the dependencies' Public Files inside their subdirs in the Root.
-When you're done, you run 'cleanup' command, and shuffler deletes all dependencis' subdirs from the Priject's Root.
+When you're done, you run 'cleanup' command, and shuffler deletes all dependencis' subdirs from the Project's Root.